rutvikrpatel/springmvc-3-hello-world/README.md

 # springmvc-3-hello-world
 Day 4 - Spring MVC 3.0 - Hello World Example

-> In this tutorial, we show you how to create Spring 3.0 MVC hello world example in simplest way.
+> In this tutorial you will know how to create Spring 3.0 MVC hello world example in simplest way.

 ### Project Structure